ugniusin/design-patterns/SingletonPattern/README.md

 # Singleton Design Pattern

 ### Drawbacks:
-* Violates **Single Responsibility Principle** by having more than one responsibilities:
+* Violates **Single Responsibility Principle** by having more than one responsibility:
     * The key responsibility of the class by scenario.
     * The responsibility to maintain only one instance.
 * Makes Unit Testing very hard.
 No ability to completely isolate classes dependent on singletons.